Kaiku-Kaholoaa/Majuro_Porites_Rus_Bioinformatics/EEMS/Installation_and_data_prep.md

 File name: prus_eems.diffs

 ### datapath.coord file
 This was the problem maker for my analysis.
-This is because we had ~179 samples before qc, and this file had sample IDS followed by LAT LON.
+This is because we had ~179 samples before qc, and this file had sample IDS followed by LON LAT.
 The first issue is that we included samples that did not pass qc, and the second issue is that sample IDS should not be in this file.
-It should only have LAT LONs, which emphasizes the need for correct ordering.
+It should only have LON LATs, which emphasizes the need for correct ordering.
 However, both issues were resolved using an AWK command, and I'm proud to say i'm learning AWK pretty well!

 Using awk, I was able to use the fam file to make a list of IDs to keep, and then print only the lat lons (from the incorrect file) if their IDs were stored from the fam file!